dmijatovic/vue-training/README.md

 - instance: multiple vue instances and the way to initialize
 - lifecycle: lifecycle hooks
 - vue-cli: first project created with vue cli
+- slots: passing html content from parent into a child component.
+Note: styling (if scoped) can be handled both (in child or parent).
+Data interpolation and other vue operations are handled in the parent only, because code is in the parent and ONLY injected into child.
+You can split injected content in multiple slots using names (see example).
+- dynamic components: using <component :is="componentName"> markup to indicate dynamical injection of an component.
+By default dynamic components are destroyed.
+To keep them alive wrap component in <keep-alive>.
+To know if component is active use additional lifecycle hooks: activated & deactivated.
+- wonderfulQuotes: second vue project about quotes

 ## Vue cli